Gqeberha Main Public Library: Main library availability

 Flooding in 2006 and then again in 2012, interrupted library services.
 In 2024, the library has been closed, to address leaks and water damage, and a multimillion-rand upgrade project, to restore and repair first the leaking roof has been undertaken.
 All libraries were closured due to Covid restrictions from March 2020 to August 2021 and in some cases certain library services were not restored, either because of vandalism. or because of national and regional management's tendency to close the many national, city and local libraries around the country for repairs.

 While closed to the general public, the city has adopted a cruise strategy and the colonial building is opened to these tourists, so when Cruise Liners visit the city, they can take a shore excursion and view the marine life heritage in the library.

+Local Government Engagements

+Main Library Friends

+Concerned citizens and members of the association called Main Library Friends staged a protest at the Gqeberha City Hall on 29 March 2026, demanding that the renovations to the library be concluded so that it can be fully reopened to the public.
+Chair of the Main Library Friends, Graham Taylor handed over a petition to the Nelson Mandela Bay Municipal Council Speaker’s Office to relay their demands.
+Taylor has been instrumental in the campaign to get the library up and running again while hosting private tours to the facility during this them when renovations are halted as a result of municipal budget issues.

+Oversight Visit and Intervention

+Following ongoing interactions between the Main Library Friends with governance officials, an oversight visit and stakeholder engagement session was conducted by the Municipality through interventions by Member of the Eastern Cape Provincial Legislature Honourable JP Pretorius, joined by Nelson Mandela Bay Mayoral Committee Member Councillor Sinebhongo Kwatsha, wherein a commitment was made that local government would come up with a timeframe and plan of action to finalise the renovations and get the library functioning again.

 Satellite Library Services

 In the rural areas of the eastern cape, newly established libraries are addressing a need.
 The picture is uneven and some satellite libraries and their buildings remain shut.